watsang/masterthesis-2014-2015/Literature_research/README.md

 ## Species Diversity

+An overview of the traditional species diversity can be found in: [Measuring Biological Diversity](www2.ib.unicamp.br/profs/thomas/NE002_2011/maio10/Magurran%202004%20c2-4.pdf).
 The problem of diversity indices?
 There are numerous species diversity indices and each expresses different things.
 So which diversity index is most useful?
-An overview of the traditional species diversity can be found in: [Measuring Biological Diversity](www2.ib.unicamp.br/profs/thomas/NE002_2011/maio10/Magurran%202004%20c2-4.pdf).
-In general Shannon-Wiener Index and Simpson index D is used.
+(In general Shannon-Wiener Index and Simpson index D is used.)

-An article that may be helpful, although it focuses mainly on aquatic ecosystems: [Diversity, biotic and similarity indices](http://www.sciencedirect.com/science/article/pii/0043135484901647).
+[Diversity, biotic and similarity indices](http://www.sciencedirect.com/science/article/pii/0043135484901647) -- an article that may be helpful, although it focuses mainly on aquatic ecosystems.

 ## Species Evenness